 The Americans with Disabilities Act (ADA) provides protection against discrimination for incarcerated individuals who have mental health issues, yet more than half do not get the mental health care they need while in prison.

 Correctional facilities have a legal obligation to provide overall adequate care for people in prison, including severe mental illness.
+Coordination with justice programs is essential for supporting compliance with national mandates and ensuring that mental health care in correctional facilities meets legal and ethical standards.
 However, budgeting and staffing issues can make this very difficult for prisons to achieve.

 Long-term mental health monitoring in jails and prisons provides an ongoing, cost-effective way for correctional facilities to meet the needs of their populations and aligns with modern prison reform initiatives.